 - Be sure to have batteries fully charged and extra batteries, SD cards, etc. on hand.

-- Recordings should be cued up for Committee review.
+- Recordings should be cued up for tournament official review.

 - Be familiar with your equipment.

 - Test your equipment prior to the Tournament start.